 Iceland is famous for majestic glaciers and snow-covered houses, for the Northern Lights and blue-lit ice caves.
-Visit in summer, though, and it can feel like a different country.
+But visit in summer and it can feel like a totally different country.

-While there are still plenty of icy natural wonders, you can also party with the locals at summer festivals, hike across flower-strewn moorland and soak in hot springs under the midnight sun.
-Here are our picks of the best places to experience summer in Iceland.
+While there are still plenty of icy natural wonders, you can also party with the locals at summer festivals, hike across flower-strewn moorland or soak in hot springs under the midnight sun.
+Here’s our pick of the best places to go in Iceland this summer:

 To get off the tourist trail: the West Fjords